SuzuSuzu-HaruHaru/league-standings/README.md

 ];
 table.addMatches(matches);
 ```
-where `matches` is an array of arrays where each subarray represents one match, of entries respectively: a unique identifier for each match; the matchday; the unique identifier of the home team; the unique identifier of the away team; the **number of points scored by the home team;** and finally the **number of points scored by the away team.**
+where `matches` is an array of arrays, each representing one match.
+As per the example above, any match array must have entries that are respectively: a unique identifier for each match; the matchday; the unique identifier of the home team; the unique identifier of the away team; the number of points scored by the home team; and finally the number of points scored by the away team.

 Finally, the standings can be retrieved via